dm13450/dm13450.github.io/_posts/2023-04-27-Predicting-a-Successful-Mt-Everest-Climb.md

 So using oxygen, taking the 0th route up, being an H-A Worker, and either being from Nepal or a UK citizen appears to have the greatest impact on being successful.
 Using oxygen is an obvious benefit/cannot be avoided and I don't think anyone believes that their chance of success would be higher without oxygen.
-Being Nepalases is the one I would struggle with.
+Being Nepalese is the one I would struggle with.

 How does the model perform on the hold-out set?
 We've got 30% of the data that hasn't been used in the fitting that can also validate how well the model performs.